Start your career with Behavioral Concepts (BCI)!

 If you work full-time, you can earn up to 15 days of paid time off (PTO) after 90 days of employment.
 If you work part-time, you’re eligible for sick leave.

 Do you have what it takes?
-Although we don’t require specific experience, we do look for a certain characteristics, including:
+Although we don’t require specific experience, we do look for certain characteristics, including:

 Oh, and we actually require:

 Physical requirements vary and are based on specific client assignments.
 You may be asked to engage in any of the following: push, pull, lift up to 35 pounds, and move quickly, according to client needs.
+It is necessary to be able to sit on the floor, stoop, stand, walk, and run.

 Behavioral Concepts is part of LEARN Behavioral, a national organization dedicated to nurturing the unique potential of children with autism and special needs.
 LEARN serves communities from coast to coast.
 And we’re growing every day.